musikele/musikele.github.io/_posts/2022-02-11-going-to-rebuild-this-blog-with-11ty.md

 * [Next.js](https://nextjs.org/), [Nuxt.JS](https://nuxtjs.org/), [SvelteKit](https://kit.svelte.dev/), [Gatsby](https://www.gatsbyjs.com/) - Those are super interesting but I think they're an overkill for a blog.
 Also, they require me to change the structure of my blog, and I don't want to do that now.
 * Wordpress - no dinosaurs, please
 * [Substack](https://substack.com/) - nice place to create newsletters, but to retain the spirit of this blog, I'll create my own mailing list system.
-* [dev.to](https://dev.to/), Medium -  nice platform if you want to start very fast, but I don't want vendor lock in.
+* [dev.to](https://dev.to/), Medium -  nice platforms if you want to start very fast, but I don't want to be limited by a platform I have no control on it.

 So, what I choose in the end?
 Meet [**11ty**](https://www.11ty.dev/) (pronunced: **eleventy).**